-- 42. The wording in Article 83(3) GDPR does not seem to directly cover this latter case of a unity of action, since "several provisions" are not infringed.
+- 41. The wording in Article 83(3) GDPR does not seem to directly cover this latter case of a unity of action, since "several provisions" are not infringed.
 However, it would constitute unequal and unfair treatment, if an offender that by one action infringes different provisions that pursue different objectives would be privileged against an offender that infringes with the same action the same provision that pursues the same objective multiple times.
-To avoid inconsistency of legal principle and in order to comply with the fundamental right on equal treatment in the Charter, in such cases Article 83(3) GDPR shall be applied mutatis mutandis. - 43.
+To avoid inconsistency of legal principle and in order to comply with the fundamental right to equal treatment in the Charter, in such cases, Article 83(3) GDPR shall be applied mutatis mutandis. - 42.
 In case of a unity of action the total amount of the administrative fine shall not exceed the amount specified for the gravest infringement.
-As regards the interpretation of Article 83(3) GDPR, the EDPB points out that the effet utile principle requires all institutions to give full force and effect to EU law.14 In this regard Article 83(3) GDPR must not be interpreted in a manner where it would not matter if an offender committed one or numerous infringements of the GDPR when assessing the fine15. - 44.
-The term "total amount" implies that all the infringements committed have to be taken into account when assessing the amount of the fine and the wording "amount specified for the gravest infringement" refers to the legal maximums of fines (e.g. Articles 83(4)-(6) GDPR).16 Therefore, although the fine itself may not exceed the legal maximum of the highest fining tier, the offender shall still be explicitly found guilty of having infringed several provisions and these infringements have to be taken into account when assessing the amount of the final fine that is to be imposed17.
-While this is without prejudice to the duty for the supervisory authority imposing the fine to take into account the need for the fine to be proportionate, the other infringements committed cannot be discarded and instead have to be taken into account when calculating the fine.
+"As regards the interpretation of Article 83(3) GDPR, the EDPB points out that the effet utile principle requires all institutions to give full force and effect to EU law"16.
+In this regard, Article

+15 Article 83(3) GDPR states in full: "If a controller or processor intentionally or negligently, for the same or linked processing operations, infringes several provisions of this Regulation, the total amount of the administrative fine shall not exceed the amount specified for the gravest infringement."